Munawwar/react-global-states/README.md

 propName: The prop name whose sub/inner properties that you want to ultimately update.

 Returns: A function that you can call (any number of times) to incrementally update the prop's sub/inner properties.

+##### createStore()

+Creates a new store and returns an object with functions with same name & interface as the APIs mentioned above (i.e. store.getStates(), store.useGlobalStates() hook etc) to manage the new store.

+The use-case for creating a new store (and not using the default store) would be for libraries/modules that is expected to be able to use with any react app.
+In which case polluting the default store with props can cause naming collision with the consumer of your library.
+Creating new store avoids prop name collisions for libraries.

+Arguments: None

+Returns: An object with functions to use the new store.